kahunacohen/real-world-fp/README.md

 ### Composition over Inheritance

 In fp composition is used instead of inheritance.
-We specialize behavior by plugging smaller functions together in different ways to make larger functions using data pipelines.
+We specialize behavior by plugging smaller functions together in different ways to make larger functions.

 This is best illustrated by the Unix tool set, which is a collection of small, focused programs that can be strung together.
 Each program takes from `stdin` and outputs to `stdout`.
 Unix programs don't care about where they get their input from and where they dump their output.